Necklaces over a group with identity product: Irreducible polynomials

-\begin{proof} By Proposition~\ref{prop.conjClassesToNecklaces}, the number of size-$n$ conjugacy classes in $K$ is the number of aperiodic zero-sum $n$-necklaces; but this number is $\frac{\abs{P_n}}{n}$ by Theorem~\ref{thm.aperiodic}.
+\begin{proof} By Proposition~\ref{prop.conjClassesToNecklaces}, the number of size-$n$ conjugacy classes of elements with trace $0$ in $K$ is the number of aperiodic zero-sum $n$-necklaces; but this number is $\frac{\abs{P_n}}{n}$ by Theorem~\ref{thm.aperiodic}.
 Since these classes are disjoint and have size $n$ each, they contain a total of $\frac{\abs{P_n}}{n} \cdot n = \abs{P_n}$ many elements. \end{proof}